Cinema of the United States: Covert advertising

 Native advertising is information designed to persuade in more subtle ways than classic propaganda.
-A modern example common in the United States is copaganda, in which TV shows display unrealistically flattering portrayals of law enforcement, in part to borrow equipment and get their assistance in blocking off streets to more easily film on location.
-Other reputation laundering accusations have been leveled in the entertainment industry, including the burnishing the image of the Mafia.
+A modern example common in the United States is Copaganda, in which TV shows display unrealistically flattering portrayals of law enforcement, in part to borrow equipment and get their assistance in blocking off streets to more easily film on location.
+Other reputation laundering accusations have been leveled in the entertainment industry, including burnishing the image of the Mafia.

 Product placement also has been a point of criticism, with the tobacco industry promoting smoking on screen.
-The Centers for Disease Control cites that 18% of teen smokers wouldn't start smoking if films with smoking were automatically given an 'R' rating, which would save 1 million lives.
+The Centers for Disease Control and Prevention cites that 18% of teen smokers would not start smoking if films with smoking were automatically given an 'R' rating, which would save 1 million lives.

 Censorship

-Hollywood producers generally seek to comply with the Chinese government's censorship requirements in a bid to access the country's restricted and lucrative cinema market, with the second-largest box office in the world as of 2016.
+Hollywood producers sometimes seek to comply with the Chinese government's censorship requirements in a bid to access the country's restricted and lucrative cinema market, with the second-largest box office in the world as of 2016.
 This includes prioritizing sympathetic portrayals of Chinese characters in movies, such as changing the villains in Red Dawn from Chinese to North Koreans.
 Due to many topics forbidden in China, such as Dalai Lama and Winnie-the-Pooh being involved in the South Park's episode "Band in China", South Park was entirely banned in China after the episode's broadcast.
 The 2018 film Christopher Robin, the new Winnie-the-Pooh movie, was denied a Chinese release.

 Although Tibet was previously a cause célèbre in Hollywood, featuring in films including Kundun and Seven Years in Tibet, in the 21st century this is no longer the case.
 In 2016, Marvel Entertainment attracted criticism for its decision to cast Tilda Swinton as "The Ancient One" in the film adaptation Doctor Strange, using a white woman to play a traditionally Tibetan character.
 Actor and high-profile Tibet supporter Richard Gere stated that he was no longer welcome to participate in mainstream Hollywood films after criticizing the Chinese government and calling for a boycott of the 2008 Summer Olympics in Beijing.

 Historic examples

-Hollywood also self-censored any negative depictions of Nazis for most of the 1930's in order to maintain access to German audiences.
+Hollywood also self-censored any negative depictions of Nazis for most of the 1930s to maintain access to German audiences.
 Around that time economic censorship resulted in the self-censoring of content to please the group wielding their economic influence.
-The Hays Code was an industry-led effort from 1930-1967 to strict self-censorship in order to appease religious objections to certain content and stave off any government censorship that could have resulted.
+The Hays Code was an industry-led effort from 1930 to 1967 to strict self-censorship to appease religious objections to certain content and stave off any government censorship that could have resulted.